nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ###11 Setting Storage Folder

 If for any reason, you wish to change where your data file is being stored.
-Maybe so that you can synchronise that folder with online cloud storage services, you can change the folder by typing the following command.
+Maybe so that you can synchronise that folder with online cloud storage services, you can change the folder by using the following command.

 >Format: **storage** &lt;valid file path&gt;

 Example: storage C:\Users\Ronald\Documents\DummyFolder

-The task manager shifts your file from the current storage folder to the newly specified one on exit.
+The task manager shifts your data file from the current storage folder to the newly specified one on exit.

 <br>
 ## How do I transfer my data to another Computer?